Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 Semaglutide is a GLP-1 receptor agonist (glucagon-like peptide-1).
 GLP-1 is a hormone your body naturally produces after eating.
 It signals your brain that you are full, slows gastric emptying (how fast food leaves your stomach), and helps regulate blood sugar levels.

-When you inject semaglutide once a week, you are essentially amplifying and prolonging these natural satiety signals.
-The result for most patients is:
+When you inject semaglutide once a week, you are amplifying and prolonging these natural satiety signals.
+The result for most patients:

 - Significantly reduced appetite and food cravings